chengkuangan/Containers/etcd-backup/README.md

 The `etcd-backup` pod is deployed into Kubernetes and using the `Cronjob` to schedule the snapshot.

 It is currently based on Alpine base image and supports on `amd64` and `arm64` architecture.
 You need to build the specific container for the respective architecture.
-Please refer the next section.
+Please refer to the next section.

 ## Build the Container

 1. Build the base image

     The current `etcd` version is defaulted into "v3.5.0" in the [Dockerfile.alpine](./Dockerfile.alpine).
-    You can change the etcd version to your preferred version using `--build-arg ETCD_VERSION=v3.5.0` at the `docker build` command.
+    You can change the `etcd` version to your preferred version using `--build-arg ETCD_VERSION=v3.5.0` at the `docker build` command.

   ```
   # Internal insecured registry